VilnaCRM-Org/user-service/CONTRIBUTING.md

 ### Commit your update

 Commit the changes once you are happy with them.
-Don't forget to self-review to speed up the review process :zap:.
+Don't forget to self-review to speed up the review process :zap:

 **Note:** This project uses an auto-release workflow based on Conventional Commits.
 Please refer to the [Auto-Release Documentation](https://github.com/VilnaCRM-Org/user-service/blob/main/.github/AUTORELEASE.md#updating-versions) for guidance on writing commit messages that follow the required format.